Mondragon Corporation: History

+International expansion

 On the international stage, the aim was to respond to growing globalisation, expanding abroad by establishing production plants in a number of countries.
 The first was the Copreci plant in Mexico in 1990, followed by many others: up to 73 by the end of 2008, and 122 at the end of 2013.
 The goals were to increase competitiveness and market share, bring component supply closer to customers' plants, especially in the automotive and domestic appliance sectors, and to strengthen employment in the Basque Country by promoting exports of co-operatives' products by means of new platforms.

 Between 2002 and 2007, Fagor and Eroski issued bonds (aportaciones subordinadas).

 While they were commercialized as safe deposits, the courts classed them as riskier debt instruments.

-When the yields fell during the financial crisis, bond-holders sued against the cooperatives.
+When the yields fell during the 2008 financial crisis, bond-holders sued against the cooperatives.

 In 2008, the worker-owners of the cooperatives Ampo (metal casting) and Irizar (coaches) voted to leave the corporation.

 In October 2009, the United Steelworkers announced an agreement with Mondragon to create worker cooperatives in the United States.
 On 26 March 2012, the USW, Mondragon, and the Ohio Employee Ownership Center (OEOC) announced their detailed union co-op model.

-The industrial sector ended 2012 with a new record of €4 billion in international sales, beating sales figures from before the financial crisis of 2007–2008.
+The industrial sector ended 2012 with a new record of €4 billion in international sales, beating sales figures from before the 2008 financial crisis.
 Mondragon opened 11 new production subsidiaries.
 International sales that year accounted for 69% of all sales, a 26% increase from 2009 to 2012, and with 14,000 employees abroad.
 Mondragon's share in the BRIC markets increased to 20% compared to the previous year.
 In 2013, international sales grew by 6.7% and accounted for 71.1% of total sales.

-On 16 October 2013, domestic appliance company Fagor Electrodomésticos filed for bankruptcy under Spanish law to renegotiate €1,1 billion of debt, after suffering heavy losses during the eurocrisis putting 5,600 employees at risk of losing their jobs.
+On 16 October 2013, domestic appliance company Fagor Electrodomésticos filed for bankruptcy under Spanish law to renegotiate €1,1 billion of debt, after suffering heavy losses during the euro area crisis and the 2008–2014 Spanish real estate crisis, putting 5,600 employees at risk of losing their jobs.
 This was followed by the bankruptcy of the whole Fagor group on 6 November 2013.
 In July 2014, Fagor was bought by Catalonian company Cata for €42.5 million.
 Cata pledged to create 705 direct jobs in the Basque Country and to continue the brand names Fagor, Edesa, Aspes, and Splendid.

 In 2022, the worker-owners of ULMA Group (scaffolding) and Orona (elevators) voted to leave the corporation.
+Estimated impact of the leave is a workforce drop by 13% and a 15% cut of the group's sales.

 As successful cooperatives they were contributing 10% of their profit to a common fund supporting ailing cooperatives.

 They will not contribute to the solidarity fund but they will keep insuring their workers with Lagun Aro and collaborate with Mondragon Unibertsitatea and other cooperatives in the group.